Trump says Republican convention will not be held in North Carolina

 “We are now forced to seek another State to host the 2020 Republican National Convention,” Trump said, without indicating which states were under consideration.
 The convention will nominate Trump to seek a second term in the Nov.
 3 election.

+In response, Cooper said via Twitter: “It’s unfortunate they never agreed to scale down and make changes to keep people safe.”

-Cooper sent his letter to Republican Party leaders a day before the deadline Trump had set for the state to guarantee that convention attendance would not be limited by social-distancing restrictions.
+Cooper sent an earlier letter to Republican Party leaders a day before the deadline Trump had set for the state to guarantee that convention attendance would not be limited by social distancing restrictions.

 Cooper said he could make no such promise for the four-day nominating convention scheduled to open on Aug.
 24.